For æons unnumbered they have slumbered in stone.

 That is how Edward Stoathill-Warmly arrives in grey Iremouth, the city on the mountain.
 There, he and his mentor, the fearsome Doctor Obadiah Carnaby, plan to embark upon an experiment for which they have spent their lives preparing.
 Their mission leads them to the House, where the jaded hedonist Lord Naught resides in faded splendour, waiting for the thing that will change his life.
 Now, in the form of an unlikely proposition from the scientists, that thing has at last arrived.
 Soon science and high occultism collide, and as the three men’s plans unfold, the lives of others from the past, present and future are drawn inexorably into a tale of cosmic intrigue that has been æons in the making.

 That tale is The Transfiguration of No, and The Shapes is its first part.
-It is a story of love, murder, dark obsessions, deep mystery and fantastical adventure, in which the reader will encounter such diverse phenomena as arcane researches, forbidden knowledge, forgotten civilisations, brain-bending narcotics, geometric meditation, astral journeys, interdimensional romance, glandular dysfunction, gigantic identical gentlemen, mountains, monstrous moustaches, a highly eccentric aristocratic mutant, one extremely unconventional hobby, and a post-mortem escapade to shame the exploits of any individual living or dead.
+It is a story of love, murder, dark obsessions, deep mystery and fantastical adventure, in which the reader will encounter such diverse phenomena as arcane researches, forbidden knowledge, forgotten civilisations, brain-bending narcotics, geometric meditation, astral journeys, interdimensional romance, glandular dysfunction, gigantic identical gentlemen, mountains, monstrous moustaches, a highly eccentric aristocratic mutant, one exceedingly unconventional hobby, and a post-mortem escapade to shame the exploits of any individual living or dead.

 Doctor Obadiah Carnaby and Mr Edward Stoathill-Warmly are in possession of secrets lost to the world for countless millennia, and they intend to use them.